 Wi-Fi is often considered to be the most convenient method of connecting a home network; it is usually quick and easy to set up and doesn’t require any additional wires trailing around your home.
 This got me thinking as to whether a network switch can be connected to a Wi-Fi network.

-Network switches don’t have the ability to connect to a Wi-Fi network or allow devices to connect to it wirelessly.
-The closest concept you will find to a wireless switch is a signal booster or repeater, but these are considered to be hubs rather than switches.
+Network switches cannot connect to a Wi-Fi network or allow devices to connect to it wirelessly.
+The closest concept to a wireless switch is a signal booster or repeater, but these are considered to be hubs rather than switches.

 I did some research into why wireless network switches don’t yet exist and what some of the alternatives are if you wanted to incorporate a network switch into your wireless setup.

 Network switches are designed in such a way to take a signal in from a particular port and then rebroadcast it out on a specific port that it knows has previously had the device expecting to receive the signal connected to it.